igorcs16/Employee_Manager/README.md

-# project for manage employees
+# Project for manage employees

 Project backend developed in node.js, route at express and database mongoDB

-This project has the objective of manage employees' data as name, email address and department.
+This project aims to manage employee data such as name, email address and department.